marschall/jdeps-maven-plugin/README.md

 verbose                 Print additional information verbose-level=<level>   Print package-level or class-level dependencies
-                        Valid levels are: "package" and "class" package=<pkg name>   Restrict analysis to classes in this package (may be given multiple times) regex=<regex>           Restrict analysis to packages matching pattern (-p and -e are exclusive) profile                 Show profile or the file containing a package recursive               Recursively traverse all dependencies version                 Version information
+                        Valid levels are: "package" and "class" package=<pkg name>      Restrict analysis to classes in this package (may be given multiple times) regex=<regex>           Restrict analysis to packages matching pattern (package and regex are exclusive) profile                 Show profile or the file containing a package recursive               Recursively traverse all dependencies version                 Version information